Howell James: Broadcasting

 Founded in 1973, Capital Radio was London's first independent station.
-James worked with an early team of DJs including Kenny Everett, Roger Scott, Mike Aspel and Graham Dene.
+James worked with an early team of DJs including Kenny Everett, Roger Scott, Michael Aspel and Graham Dene.
 In his role at the station James ran the promotional and publicity activity, including The Best Disco in Town at the Lyceum Theatre on the Strand.
-Later, James formed part of the management team as Head of Publicity at the launch of TVam with David Frost, Peter Jay, Angela Rippon, Anna Fors and Michael Parkinson.
+Later, James formed part of the management team as Head of Publicity at the launch of TVam with David Frost, Peter Jay (diplomat), Angela Rippon, Anna Ford, Robert Kee and Michael Parkinson.
 James described his time working for the channel as 'a great blooding'.
-Following the initial launch period, James went on to work with Greg Dyke and Bruce Gyngell during which time the show was presented by Anne Diamond and Nick Owen.
+Following the initial launch period, James went on to work with Greg Dyke and Bruce Gyngell during which time TV-am's programmes were presented by Anne Diamond and Nick Owen.

-After the 1987 General Election, James left her Majesty's Government to become Corporate Affairs Director at BBC under the stewardship of Director General Mike Checkland.
+After the 1987 General Election, James left Her Majesty's Government to become Corporate Affairs Director at BBC under the stewardship of Director General Michael Checkland.
 At 33, James was the youngest ever director at the BBC, his role focused on justifying the benefits of the BBC to the Government and the public during the charter renewal debate.
 In 1991, Checkland asked James, and policy chief Patricia Hodgson, to look at the programme and channel mix.
 Alongside Deputy Director General John Birt, James worked on expanding the BBC's current affairs division.